vesoft-inc/nebula-docs/docs-2.0-en/import-export/nebula-exchange/use-exchange/ex-ug-import-from-kafka.md

   #    service: "127.0.0.1:9092"
   #    # Message category.
   #    topic: "topic_name3"

+  #    # If Kafka uses Kerberos for security certification, the following parameters need to be set.
+If Kafka uses SASL or SASL_PLAINTEXT for security certification, you do not need to set kerberos or kerberosServiceName.
+  #    #securityProtocol: SASL_PLAINTEXT
+  #    #mechanism: GASSAPI
+  #    #kerberos: true
+  #    #kerberosServiceName: kafka

   #    # Kafka data has a fixed domain name: key, value, topic, partition, offset, timestamp, timestampType.
   #    # If multiple fields need to be specified after Spark reads as DataFrame, separate them with commas.